Handrail wall brackets made out of oak wood

 5. We sanded all the faces of the brackets, both the outer ones and the inner ones.
 It’s a process that takes quite a long time, especially when you need a lot of brackets.
 It’s almost impossible to align the four layers perfectly when tightening them.
-The differences (which can measure up to 3 mm) are pretty difficult to sand, since oak is a hardwood.
+The differences (which can measure up to 3 mm) are pretty difficult to sand since oak is a hardwood.

-7. With the brackets hold tight on the table, we started to round the sharp edges using the router with a corner round bit.
+7. With the brackets hold tight on the table, we started to round the sharp edges using the router with a round-over round bit.
 We couldn’t route the outer corner with the router bit.
 So we rounded them by sanding using the belt sander.